 From Bilbao Airport, you can take a bus to either the Bus Station in San Sebastian; or, you can take a bus to the bus station in Bilbao (the Termibus); these services are run by the Pesa bus company (website of Pesa).
-You can also do the combination with Autobus from the Bilbao – Eibar Airport (see Pesa) and then Eibar – Azpeitia (Loyola, see Lurraldebus).
+You can also do the combination with Autobus from Bilbao City to Eibar (see Pesa) and then Eibar – Azpeitia (Loyola, see Lurraldebus).

 From the airport of San Sebastián, you can take an Interbus service (website of Interbus) to the Bus Station in San Sebastian.

 From Donostia-San Sebastian, take the La Guipuzcoana bus which reaches Loyola in one hour.
-The bus stop is in Avenida de la Libertad (Freedom Avenue) in between the streets Txurruka and Garibai.
+The bus stop is at the Bus Station (close to the main train station) or in Avenida de la Libertad (Freedom Avenue) in between the streets Txurruka and Garibai.
 Line Lurraldebus UK01.